-Amendments to PAS 28, Long-term Interests in Associates and Joint Ventures
+Amendments to PAS 28, Long-term Interests in Associates and Joint Ventures recognized as adjustments to the net investment in the associate or joint venture that arise from applying PAS 28, Investments in Associates and Joint Ventures.

 The amendments clarify that an entity applies PFRS 9 to long-term interests in an associate or joint venture to which the equity method is not applied but that, in substance, form part of the net investment in the associate or joint venture (long-term interests).
 This clarification is relevant because it implies that the expected credit loss model in PFRS 9 applies to such long-term interests.